juanonlab/blog/modules/viewsreference/README.md

-Views reference field
+Views Reference Field
 =====================

 INTRODUCTION
 ------------
-The views reference field works the same way as any Entity Reference field except that the entity it targets is a View You can target a view using the entity reference field but you cannot nominate a particular View display The views reference field enables you to nominate a display ID and an argument
+The Views Reference Field works the same way as any Entity Reference field except that the entity it targets is a View
+You can target a View using the Entity Reference field but you cannot nominate a particular View display
+The Views Reference Field enables you to nominate a display ID and an argument

 REQUIREMENTS